UK-IPOP/drug-extraction/README.md

 In order to successfully run the benchmarks

-To actually run the benchmarks first change the permissions on the script: `chmod u+x scripts/run-benchmarks.sh` then simply `./scripts/run-benchmarks.sh`
+To actually run the benchmarks first decide if you want the results logged to file or simply output to the terminal.
+Then use the corresponding script (either `run-` or `save-`).

+For example: `./scripts/run-benchmarks.sh` to run all the benchmarks and print output (no save).

-The results from each log file (`<LANGUAGE-FOLDER>/logs/bench_results.log`) are appended each benchmarking run and are manually examined and entered into a [spreadsheet](data/bench_results.csv) for easy analysis and cross-language comparison.
+The results from save runs (`<LANGUAGE-FOLDER>/logs/bench_results.log`) are appended each benchmarking run and are manually examined and entered into a [spreadsheet](data/bench_results.csv) for easy analysis and cross-language comparison.

 > The time recorded is _averaged_ (~100,000 iterations) for each algorithm/comparison run.